thomasmdickinson/lab-soc-about/policy/conduct.md

 ## General Discussion Courtesies

 Members of lab-soc are expected to observe the following guidelines as a courtesy to others.
-Repeated violations of these guidelines may lead to administrative action, depending on the severity of the offense

-* Use mastodon's content warnings to mark any posts containing the following kinds of content:
-  * nsfw or sexually explicit material
-  * potentially upsetting visual imagery (i.e., imagery that may trigger common phobias)
-  * potential trauma triggers
-  * spoilers for recent media releases
-* Accounts devoted primarily to any of the above listed content types are not encouraged.
 * Descriptive alt text should be added to images whenever possible.
 * Frequent repeated boosting of bot accounts is not encouraged.